Linaro/squad/doc/intro.rst

 regular compilers vs optimized compilers), etc. Results are always organized by environments, so we can compare apples to apples.

-Projects can have subscriptions, which are either users or manually-entered email addreses that should be notified about important events such as changing test results.
+Projects can have subscriptions, which are either users registered in the system or manually-entered email addreses that should be notified about important events such as changing test results.
 ProjectStatus records the most recent build of a project, against which future results should be compared in search for important events to